Questions regarding busing can be relayed to Cologne Transportation Services (CTS) 952-873-6123.

 3. Communicate safety concerns to their school administrators;

-4. Monitor bus stops, if possible;
+4. Monitor bus stops;

 5. Have their children to the bus stop five minutes before the bus arrives, properly dressed for the weather; and